Rose Gill Hearn (Chair), Bloomberg Associates

 Margaret Friedberg, Adjunct Associate Professor, Fordham University School of Law

 Margaret Friedberg is an Adjunct Associate Professor of Appellate Litigation at Fordham Law School.
 She previously served as an Assistant United States Attorney in the Eastern District of New York from 1991 to 2005.
 In this position, she served as the Chief of Narcotics and General Crimes Units, as well as Deputy Chief of Public Corruption and Violent Crimes Units.
+Margaret also was S. Assistant U.S. Attorney for United States District Court for the Eastern District of New York from 2014 to 2015.
 Prior to becoming a prosecutor, Margaret was an associate at Milbank Tweed Hadley & McCloy.

 Elizabeth Glazer, Director of the New York City Mayor's Office for Criminal Justice

 Elizabeth Glazer is the Director of the New York City Mayor’s Office for Criminal Justice.
 In that role Elizabeth serves as the Mayor’s criminal justice policy advisor and directs multi-agency efforts focused on reducing crime, unnecessary incarceration and promoting fairness.
+Elizabeth is also a Distinguished Visiting Urbanist at the NYU Wagner Graduate School of Public Service.
 Most recently, Elizabeth was Governor Cuomo’s Deputy Secretary for Public Safety, advising the Governor on criminal justice and homeland security policy and overseeing eight agencies, including the Department of Corrections and Community Supervision and the State Police.
 Ms. Glazer has held a number of senior positions at the federal, state and local levels, implementing crime control and prevention strategies.
 She served in the United States Attorney's Office for the Southern District of New York, including as the Chief of Organized Crime, and the founding Chief of both the Violent Gangs and Crime Control Strategies sections.
 Subsequently, Elizabeth was the First Deputy Commissioner in New York City's Department of Investigation, the city agency charged with investigating corruption and fraud.
 She then served as a First Deputy District Attorney in Westchester County and later as Special Counsel to the New York State Attorney General.
 Early in Elizabeth's career, she was the first Director of Management Information Services for New York City's Department of Juvenile Justice.

 Michael Kim, Co-Founder, Kobre & Kim LLP